-\subsection{Related Works}
+\subsection{Related works}

-The construction of group distributionally robust models has been investigated in \citet{meinshausen2015maximin, buhlmann2015magging, sagawa2019distributionally, hu2018does}.
-The focus of these works was on estimation instead of the CI construction.
-Furthermore, \cite{rothenhausler2016confidence} constructed CIs for the maximin effect in low dimensions, relying on asymptotic normality of the maximin effect estimator.
-In contrast, we point out in Section \ref{sec: maximin challenge} that the maximin effect estimators are not necessarily asymptotically normal in the presence of non-regularity or instability.
-The simulation results in Section \ref{sec: instability simulation} illustrate that CIs based on asymptotic normality are under-coverage.
+Distributionally robust optimization has been utilized in \citet{gao2017wasserstein,sinha2017certifying} to construct machine learning algorithms robust to the distributional shift between the training and test data.
+The main idea is to construct a prediction model that minimizes adversarial losses defined over a class of distributions near the source population.
+The current paper concerns the different settings where the prior knowledge of group information is present.
+When the group information is available, there has been an extensive study of the maximin effect and group distributionally robust models \citep{meinshausen2015maximin, buhlmann2015magging, sagawa2019distributionally, hu2018does}.
+These studies focused on estimation rather than the construction of CIs.
+One notable exception is that \cite{rothenhausler2016confidence} focused on the low-dimensional setting and constructed CIs for the maximin effect based on the estimator's asymptotic normality.
+However, we point out in Section \ref{sec: maximin challenge} that the maximin effect estimators are not necessarily asymptotically normal in challenging settings.
+The simulation results presented in Section \ref{sec: sim} demonstrate the undercoverage of CIs based on asymptotic normality.